aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-xlt/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to XLT or Online App" h2="Export WORDML to XLT via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The need to convert WordML to XLT arises when you need to export data from a WordML document to an Excel spreadsheet.
+WordML is a markup language used to represent the content of a Microsoft Word document.
+It is an XML-based language that stores the content of a Word document in a structured format.
+XLT, on the other hand, is a spreadsheet format used by Microsoft Excel.
+It is a template file that contains formatting and layout information for an Excel spreadsheet.

+<h2>How Aspose.Total Helps for WordML to XLT Conversion</h2>

- You can include WORDML to XLT conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to XLT.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to create, manipulate and convert documents, spreadsheets and presentations.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert WordML to XLT.
+Aspose.Words for C++ is a feature-rich, powerful and easy to use document manipulation and conversion API that can be used to export WordML to HTML.
+Aspose.Cells for C++ is a spreadsheet manipulation API that can be used to convert HTML to XLT.
+Both APIs come under the Aspose.Total for C++ package, making it easy to include WORDML to XLT conversion feature within your C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}